 We apologize for any inconvenience this may cause.

 If you are in Sweden and have submitted an application for a permanent residence permit, you have the right to remain in Sweden until the Migration Agency has made a decision.
 If you are outside Sweden, the residence permit must have been issued before you travel to Sweden.

 If you receive a permit you will also receive a residence permit card.
 The card proves that you have permission to be in Sweden and contains information such as your fingerprints and photograph.
 You must therefore book an appointment at the Migration Agency to be photographed and provide your fingerprinted as soon as possible.
 This needs to be done even if you previously have had a residence permit card since your photo and fingerprints are not saved.

 If you are travelling abroad as your permit expires, you may have trouble re-entering Sweden before your new permit is approved.
 You may need to await your new permit outside of Sweden.
 If you urgently need to return to Sweden before this, it is possible to apply for an entry visa.
 This visa allows you to travel back to Sweden and wait for the decision about your extension.
 Apply for a visa at a Swedish embassy or consulate-general in the country where you are now.

 Working while studying

-You may continue to work while you are waiting for the decision if you have had a residence permit for study at a university or university college for at least six months and if you send us your application for a permanent residence permit before your current residence permit expires.
+You may continue to work while you are waiting for the decision if you have had a residence permit for higher education and if you send us your application for a permanent residence permit before your current residence permit expires.